-- Episode 18 of the anime highlights Kiritsugu's backstory where his childhood friend Shirley inadvertently causes an epidemic of Dead Apostles on the island.
-Among the responding magi sent by the Magus Association?
-Fire magus Cornelius Alba.
+- Episode 18 of the anime highlights Kiritsugu's backstory where his childhood friend Shirley inadvertently causes an epidemic of Dead Apostles on their island.
+Among the responding magi sent by the Magus Association is fire magus Cornelius Alba.

 - In the last episode of the anime, a high school girl is shown in the background waving a shinai around.
 That's most likely Taiga Fujimura, a supporting character from Fate/stay night.

 - Cast Full of Pretty Boys: Not totally surprising, considering outside of Saber and Irisviel all the major characters are male.
 Lancer, Gilgamesh, Waver, and Ryuunosuke stand out as particularly Bishōnen, although Kiritsugu and Kirei are no slouches in the Mr. Fanservice department.
 Pretty much all of the Masters and Servants have their devoted Estrogen Brigade, even Caster and especially Kariya.

 - Cheaters Never Prosper: The only Master who doesn't cheat over the course of the War is Waver (Kirei cheats by seeking sanctuary under false pretenses.
 Ryuunosuke breaks the rule about preserving the Masquerade.
 Everyone else breaks the rule about not fighting each other until Caster is beaten).
 Although Waver doesn't win the war, he does survive it, and is indisputably better off at the end of the War than he was at the beginning, which is more than can be said about Kirei and Kiritsugu, the only other two who are even still alive.